 Yes, probably.
-As long as your device is running a recent-enough version of its operating system, then it can can be enrolled and particiapte.
+As long as your device is running a recent-enough version of its operating system, then it can be enrolled and participate.
 Those minimums are:

 - Android - v 9

 - iOS - v 14

 If you enroll a device running an OS version older than this, you'll receive an automated email informing you that you've enrolled a device with an older, unsupported OS, and then all Duke data and configurations will be wiped from your device.
 Duke Health requires these minimum OS versions in order to make sure that security vulnerabilities present in older versions of these operating systems have been patched and addressed.